mohaimenhasan/mcp-weather-server/README.md

    - Check that the path in your MCP configuration is correct
    - Ensure the `dist/index.js` file exists after building
    - Restart VS Code after adding the server configuration

+5. **One-click install buttons not working:**
+   - Make sure you have VS Code or VS Code Insiders installed
+   - Try opening the install URLs manually by running `npm run install-urls`
+   - Use the `install.html` page as an alternative
+   - Ensure your project is built before clicking install buttons

 ### Getting Help